Hyperbolic Geometry of Superstring Perturbation Theory: Matrices for Fenchel-Nielsen Coordinates

+Adding all the contributions together with appropriate signs gives the final expression for a scattering process involving $n_{\text{NS}}$ external NS states and $2n_{\text{R}}$ R external states whose associate moduli space has (real) two-dimensional moduli space and needs only one PCO insertion.
+The sign factor can be fixed by specifying the orientations of $B_{ij}$ \cite{SenWitten201504}.

-In this subsection, we shall explain a systematic procedure finding the continuous integration cycles that avoid spurious poles, for the case of higher dimensional moduli space with more than one PCO's.
-An appropriate tiling of the moduli space can be obtained by considering the dual triangulation of the moduli space.
+\paragraph{The General Vertical Integration Prescription:} We shall now explain a systematic procedure for finding the continuous integration cycles that avoid spurious poles, for the case of higher dimensional moduli spaces with more than one PCO.
+An appropriate tiling of the moduli space can be obtained by considering its dual triangulation.
 By definition, a {\it dual triangulation $\Upsilon$ of an $n$-dimensional manifold} is given by gluing together the $n$-dimensional polyhedra along their boundary faces.
-The faces of an $n$-dimensional polyhedra have co-dimensions $1\le k\le n$.
-The gluing should be in such a way that every co-dimension $k$ face of a polyhedra in $\Upsilon$ is contained in exactly $k+1$ polyhedra in $\Upsilon$ (see figure (\ref{DTin2D})).
-The later property of a dual triangulation gives better control over the number of polyhedra which have a common co-dimension $k$ face.
-Therefore, it would be easier to find the correction factors from these faces.
-Hence, we assume that we have a dual triangulation $\Upsilon$ of the moduli space.
+The faces of an $n$-dimensional polyhedron have codimensions $1\le k\le n$.
+The gluing should be in such a way that every codimension-$k$ face of a polyhedron in $\Upsilon$ is contained in exactly $k+1$ polyhedra in $\Upsilon$ (see Figure \ref{DTin2D}).
+The latter property of a dual triangulation gives better control over the number of polyhedra that have a common codimension-$k$ face.
+Therefore, it would be easier to find the correction factors for these faces.
+Hence, we assume that we have a reasonably-fine dual triangulation $\Upsilon$ of the moduli space.